keerti-26/Anonymize-Data-and-Predict-Sentiments-API/README.md

 ## About

-The aim of this assignment is creating an API that anonymizes the data through masking using AWS comprehend and step functions, build a sentiment analysis model and generate sentiments using Albert, then using FAST API to serve the model, dockerize the API and then building a reference app in Streamlit.
+The aim is creating an API that anonymizes the data through masking using AWS comprehend and step functions, build a sentiment analysis model and generate sentiments using Albert, then using FAST API to serve the model, dockerize the API and then building a reference app in Streamlit.
 Demonstrating test cases using Pytest and performing load testing using Locust.

 ## Dataset